This is it, you’ve read our previous article – the Guide to Betfair Trading for Beginners – and now you’re ready to become a real trader!

 We notice that for the past few minutes a particular horse’s price has been “bouncing” between two points: a high (resistance) price of 5.9, and a low (support) price of 5.1.

 By assuming that these two prices are indeed resistance and support points, we can make a profitable trade by backing the high price when it nears 5.9 – say, at 5.8 – and then laying when it approaches its support price, say at 5.2.

-Breakout prices are not a rare occurrence; they happen quite a lot, and can actually offer a trading opportunity in-and-of themselves.
+Breakout prices are not a rare occurrence; they happen quite a lot, and actually offer a good trading opportunity.

-But for now, suffice to say, when you trade resistance and support points always be aware that breakout prices can be just around the corner.
+When you trade resistance and support points, always be aware that breakout prices can be just around the corner.

 As you were reading the previous section on resistance points, did you stop to think why certain odds would be resistant to breaches?

 If you didn’t, take a look back over it now, and all you have to do is start to wonder.